A BRIEF HISTORY OF

 An industrial wasteland, photo credit: Hotson, Bakker, Boniface, Haden Architects (HBBH).

-By the early 1970s, most of the industries had moved off Industrial Island, leaving the water and land polluted, a derelict industrial wasteland in the heart of Vancouver.
+By the early 1970s, most of the industries had moved off of Industrial Island, leaving the water and land polluted, a derelict industrial wasteland in the heart of Vancouver.

 At this time, some Vancouver locals found that the old buildings could offer mixed-use, affordable rents for experimental businesses.